M305-g/END-TO-END-HOSPITAL-OPERATIONS-AND-REVENUE-ANALYSIS-/README.md

-# END-TO-END-HOSPITAL-OPERATIONS-AND-REVENUE-ANALYSIS
+**End-to-End Hospital Operations and Revenue Analysis**

-This project analyzes hospital operations, physician workload, treatment utilization, appointment performance and revenue collection using Excel, SQL and Tableau.
-The analysis identifies high demand medical specialties, evaluates revenue generating services and examines operational challenges such as appointment completion and payment collection.
+I analyzed hospital operations, physician workload, treatment utilization, appointment performance, and revenue collection using Excel, SQL, and Tableau — to help hospital leadership see where patient demand, staffing, and billing processes were creating operational and financial risk.

+Hospitals lose real money every year to inefficient resource allocation and billing failures, and this project shows how the underlying data can surface those problems before they compound.

 **Executive Summary**

-This project analyzed hospital operations, physician workload, treatment utilization, appointment performance, and revenue collection using Excel, SQL and Tableau.
-The analysis identified Pediatrics and Dermatology as the highest-demand specialties, contributing significantly to both patient volume and revenue generation.
+This analysis identified Pediatrics and Dermatology as the hospital's highest-demand specialties, contributing significantly to both patient volume and physician workload.
 Chemotherapy and MRI emerged as the leading revenue-generating treatment services.

-The findings also revealed workload concentration among a small group of physicians, low appointment completion rates, and a high proportion of pending and failed payments.
-Based on these insights, recommendations were developed to support workforce planning, operational efficiency, and financial performance improvement.
+The data also revealed workload concentrated among a small group of physicians, a low appointment completion rate, and a high proportion of pending and failed payments.
+Based on these findings, I developed recommendations to support workforce planning, operational efficiency, and financial performance improvement.

-**Hospitals lose millions each year to inefficient resource allocation and billing failures.
-This project demonstrates how data analytics can uncover hidden inefficiencies, optimize physician workloads, and improve revenue collection.**

 **Business Problem**

-Hospitals need to efficiently manage patient demand, physician workload, appointment performance, and revenue collection.
-Without data-driven insights, decision-makers may struggle to allocate resources effectively and optimize operational performance.
+Hospitals need to manage patient demand, physician workload, appointment performance, and revenue collection efficiently.
+Without data-driven insight into these areas, decision-makers struggle to allocate resources effectively and optimize operational performance.

 **Business Impact**

-**Operational Efficiency:** Identified that Pediatrics and Dermatology face the highest demand → recommendation to expand staffing and optimize scheduling.
+Operational Efficiency: Identified Pediatrics and Dermatology as the highest-demand specialties — leading to a recommendation to expand staffing and optimize scheduling in both departments.

-**Revenue Growth:** Chemotherapy and MRI emerged as top revenue drivers → dashboards help management prioritize profitable services.
+Revenue Growth: Found Chemotherapy and MRI to be the top revenue-driving services — insight that lets management prioritize investment toward the most profitable service lines.

-**Risk Mitigation:** Detected 33% payment failures and 77% appointment drop‑offs → actionable insights to strengthen billing workflows and reduce no‑shows.
+Risk Mitigation: Detected 33% payment failures and a 77% combined appointment no-show/cancellation rate — both flagged for immediate billing and scheduling workflow review.

-**Decision Support:** Delivered interactive Tableau dashboards that allow executives to monitor KPIs in real time,enabling faster ,data diven decisions.
+Decision Support: Delivered interactive Tableau dashboards that let executives monitor KPIs in real time, enabling faster, data-driven decisions.

 **Project Objectives**

-Objective 1

 Analyze patient demand and physician workload across medical specialties.

-Objective 2

-Evaluate treatment utilization and identify major revenue-generating services.
+Evaluate treatment utilization and identify the major revenue-generating services.

-Objective 3

 Assess appointment performance and payment collection effectiveness.